penn-cnt/ieeg-recon/python/README.md

 The `-g` flag, when running module 2 applies an extra, optional, rigid registration after FLIRT.
 The `-gc` flag, applies Greedy registration without applying FLIRT first.
 This approach is often faster and more accurate than doing FLIRT, therefore it should be used when possible.

 Both Greedy and C3D need to be installed for this to work.
-They can both easily be installed through ITK-Snap (http://www.itksnap.org/pmwiki/pmwiki.php?n=Main.HomePage) by going to Help > Install Command Line Tools.
+They can both easily be installed through ITK-Snap (http://www.itksnap.org/pmwiki/pmwiki.php?n=Downloads.SNAP4) by going to Help > Install Command Line Tools after installing ITK-SNAP.
 If you would like to install these packages without ITK-Snap, the binaries can be found here: http://www.itksnap.org/pmwiki/pmwiki.php?n=Documentation.CommandLine.

-If you already have ITK-SNAP installed on your MAC, you can simply use the following command in the terminal to get these tools:
+If you already have ITK-SNAP installed on your Mac, you can simply use the following command in the terminal to get these tools:

 ```
 sudo /Applications/ITK-SNAP.app/Contents/bin/install_cmdl.sh